MONOLITHIC CONCRETE CONSTRUCTION

 STEP-WISE CONSTRUCTION

 Traditional concrete foundations rely on step-wise construction.
-This process comes in three main parts:
+This construction process comes in three main parts:

 - Transferring loads to the underlying soil